 Unfortunately, teething night wakings don’t go away for everyone until both the one-year and the two-year molars come in.
 My first son just had molars one day without too much upheaval, but my second son, wow!
 His one-year molars took MONTHS to come in.
 Fortunately, his rough sleep nights were only here and there with his worst being just over a week ago when he was also sick with Roseola.
 See my article about teething for more information.

 Developmental Night Waking

-When your baby was less than a year old, you had teething and learning to crawl and all sorts of fun things to keep him awake at night.
+When your baby was less than a year old, you had teething and learning to crawl and all sorts of fun things to keep them awake at night.
 Well, your toddler may have some night waking due to developmental milestones, too.
-The biggest one is learning to talk and the language explosion she will have around 18 months old (my son did not have his until closer to 22 months).
-Some toddlers could be sensitive to other developmental milestones, but if they don’t have sleep associations, the night waking is usually minimal during these.
+The biggest one is learning to talk and the language explosion they will have around 18 months old (my sons did not have this until closer to 22 months).
+Some toddlers could be sensitive to other developmental milestones, but if they don’t have sleep associations, night waking is usually minimal during these.